 Acquire all necessary knowledge on Azure Function App in this definite guide.
-In a nutshell, it covers basic Function App concepts, comparison on the versions, properties and metrics of Function App entities, tools available to manage and monitor Azure Function Apps and much more.
-This guide also justifies how Serverless360 turns out to be the best tool to manage and monitor the Azure Function Apps.
-This guide will answer all your questions related to the Azure Function Apps and provide useful links to explore further.
-This guide will be continuously revamped to stay up-to-date
+In a nutshell, it covers basic Function App concepts, comparison on the versions, properties & metrics of Function App entities, tools available to manage & monitor Azure Function Apps & much more.
+This guide also justifies how Serverless360 turns out to be the best tool to manage & monitor the Azure Function Apps.

 This Pillar Page focuses on core concepts of Azure Function and how it can be better managed and monitored using Serverless360.
 For the better understanding of Azure Function Apps, let us consider a real-world business scenario performing Order Processing.
 Before getting into the Business scenario, let’s get the basics right about Azure Functions and its characteristics.